Premiums: 'Granting' vs 'assigning' a lease

 A person holding property freehold (a landlord) may grant a lease under which another person (the tenant) occupies the property for a certain time.
 When the lease expires, the property reverts to the landlord.
 The tenant might in turn grant a sub-lease under which they allow another person (a sub-tenant) to occupy the property for part of the term of the lease.
 At the end of the sub-lease the property reverts to the intermediate landlord (the head tenant) until the original lease (the head lease) expires.
 If the sub-tenant pays a lump sum to the intermediate landlord, that is a lease premium.

 Alternatively, the head tenant might find someone to take over the head lease in his place.
 If they do, they do not not grant a sub-lease, they assign their lease.
 If they receive a lump sum payment for the assignment, that is not a lease premium.

 It may not always be clear whether a lease has been assigned or whether a sub-lease has been granted.
 It is only an assignment of the lease if all the lessee’s interest in the lease for the whole of the rest of the term is transferred.
 Where a sub-lease is granted it is usual for it to expire not later than one day before the head lease comes to an end.
 Where a transfer purports to be an assignment, but is for a period of less than the remainder of the term, even if only one day less, it is not an assignment but a sub-lease.

-Be careful when taxpayers or their agents refer to ‘selling’ a lease or leasehold property as this word may be used loosely.
+Be careful when customers or their agents refer to ‘selling’ a lease or leasehold property as this word may be used loosely.
 You should make enquiries to determine whether the lease has been assigned for the remainder of its term or whether a sub-lease has been granted.